midl-dev/midl-website.github.io/team.md

 We conciliate the two fundamental ideas by separating signing from everything else: the bulk of the work is done in reliable, redundant, geographically distributed nodes in a cloud platform, but the critical signing operations are done on devices that you control.
 That makes us a fully non-custodial service.

 We eat our own dog food.
-Our staking operation - [Hodl.farm](https://hodl.farm) - is the canary deployment for the staking infrastructure.
-When rolling out new code, we always push it first to Hodl.farm before pushing it to our customers.
+Our staking operation is the canary deployment for the staking infrastructure.
+When rolling out new code, we always push it first to to our baker before pushing it to our customers.